jointerinc/jointerinc.github.io/docs/jointer-syndication-economy/jntr.md

 ![smartswap](/assets/images/smartswap.jpg)

 Jointer will allow users to swap JNTR through SmartSwap, which is powered by ElementZero (Jointer's subsidiary company).
-SmartSwap provides investors a decentralized exchange bridge (DEX-Bridge) option with a Peer-to-Peer (P2P) and Peer-to-Community (P2C) trading technology built on Ethereum.
+SmartSwap provides investors a decentralized exchange bridge (DEX-Bridge) option with a Peer-to-Peer (P2P) and Peer-to-Community (P2C) trading technology built on the Binance Smart Chain.
 The trustless SmartSwap provides a way to swap assets and currencies without using a hot wallet, without signup, all while guaranteeing an exact face value match.
 SmartSwap's asset-to-asset swaps are precise, low risk, and 100% fee-free.[^22]

 JNTR enjoys permanent permission to transfer to the SmartSwap contract.
 So, an investor can always swap JNTR through SmartSwap.